richardschris/flow/README.md

 print(workflow.state)
 ```

 States can be dictionaries, or custom objects that ought to inherit and implement the methods on the `State` class.
-Currently there is a `DotDictState` which allows access to state values via dot-attributes and dictionary accessors.
+Currently there is an example (fully functional) `DotDictState` which allows access to state values via dot-attributes and dictionary accessors.
+The core concept with state management is that states ought to be handled in Python as dictionary-like objects, with the `State` class handling internals as needed.
+So if you are storing your state in, say, Postgres, you should implement a `PostgresState` class.
+A workflow should be ignorant as to what sort of data store is backing the state.

 ## MOVING BETWEEN STEPS